Umair772/Anamoly_Detection/README.md

 - After run_tutorial.sh has finished, transfer icicle/ into the icicle kit (e.g.: scp -r icicle root@IP:/home/root/)
 - On the icicle kit, navigate to icicle/example/sim-c/ and follow the instructions on the README.md located in that directory

-Has been tested on Windows Subsystem for Linux 1 (WSL1), under Ubuntu Bionic 18.04.5 LTS
+Has been tested on:
+- Windows Subsystem for Linux 1 (WSL1), under Ubuntu Bionic 18.04.5 LTS
+- A Linux Machine, under Ubuntu Bionic 18.04.5 LTS